 Array properties with unique values

 Certain array-valued properties in this specification are described as having “unique” elements.
 When a property is so described, it means that no two elements of the array SHALL have equal values.
 For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in [JSCHEMA01], §4.3, “Instance equality”.
 In particular, two strings are considered equal when they consist of the same sequence of Unicode [UNICODE10] code points.

+Array indices

+If any property in this specification is described as an “array index,” it SHALL contain an integer that is a zero-based index into the specified array.
+If any such property is absent, it SHALL default to -1 (which is otherwise not a valid value for that property), unless the property’s description specifies otherwise.

 Property bags